A Logical Approach to the Root Causes of Problems

 The consequence of these discoveries is that the root causes of problems are defined by the dysfunctionality of the fundamentals that integrate the concepts that underlie the entity or action that cannot fulfill its purpose.

 This approach became possible due to the development of the unicist ontology that defines the nature of things by emulating the structure of the triadic intelligence that underlies nature (purpose, active and entropic principle, energy conservation principle).
 Thus, the discovery of the root causes became possible due to the knowledge of the unicist ontology of the entities that are being managed.

 It all begins by understanding their functionality and ends by measuring the standards to confirm the necessary threshold of the fundamentals to achieve results.

 The unicist approach to problem-solving was developed to deal with complex adaptive systems such as social, economic, and business processes.

 On the one hand, the unicist management of causality in complex adaptive systems is based on the inexistence of both univocal cause-effect relationships and the exclusive disjunctions “OR” among their elements, which are substituted by bi-univocal relationships and the conjunction “AND” that integrates their elements.

 On the other hand, these complex adaptive entities are not integrated by variables, which are based on univocal relationships, but by objects, which are autonomous adaptive systems that assume a role/function in these systems.

-Complexity science was developed to explain, manage and predict adaptive systems and environments.
-It allowed managing the causality of adaptive systems, which have open boundaries to sustain their adaptability.
+Complexity science was developed to explain, manage, and predict adaptive systems and environments.
+It allowed for managing the causality of adaptive systems, which have open boundaries to sustain their adaptability.